kaikammers/ITCR_Proteomics/README.md

 ## About this course

-This course introduces {info on what this course introduces}
+This course introduces {info on what this course introduces}.

 ## Learning Objectives

 This course will teach learners to:

-- {You can use https://www.bu.edu/cme/forms/RSS_forms/tips_for_writing_objectives.pdf to define some learning objectives here}
+- {You can use https://www.bu.edu/cme/forms/RSS_forms/tips_for_writing_objectives.pdf to define some learning objectives here}.
-- {More learning objectives}
+- {More learning objectives}.

 ## Encountering problems?